Rseckman/ReadMeGenerator/GeneratedReadMe.md

   ## Questions

-  If you have any questions you can check out my gitbut account: gitty or contact me at rseckkkkk
+  If you have any questions you can check out my github account: [GitHub](https://github.com/Rseckman) or contact me at rseckman@hotmail.com